 I thought it would be fun to share some recipes here on Patch.
 Whether you’re hosting a Christmas morning brunch, a night of Hanukkah, a Christmas Eve feast of the seven Fishes, or a fancy New Year’s Eve party, it’s always fun to serve unique appetizers, desserts and beverages.
 Read on for some ideas.

 Holiday Beverages – Ho, Ho, Ho and a Bottle of Rum

-A few weeks back, I wrote about crock pot cooking and promised to share my husband’s recipe for Hot Buttered Rum.
+A few weeks back, I and promised to share my husband’s recipe for Hot Buttered Rum.
 It’s not really his recipe, the drink was served at a friend’s house and we liked it so much that my husband searched online for a recipe.
 He is dedicated to his special holiday drink and used to get up in the middle of the night just to start the crock pot.
 Now, he has it set on a timer.

 It’s the perfect concoction to help Santa’s helpers get through the early morning rush of unwrapping.
 Here’s the recipe if you want to try it out: